 We work closely with clients and their accountants to reduce taxes associated with business activities and significant transactions, and in the areas of tax review, compliance, reporting and controversy.
 We keep abreast of the ever-changing and complex tax environment so that we can alert our clients to new planning opportunities and compliance requirements, and to provide legal advice that is timely to our clients' business affairs.
-Serving individuals as well as small emerging businesses and large, multinational corporations, we have the experience to design creative and practical solutions to mitigate taxes in complex business transactions.
+Serving individuals as well as small, emerging and middle market businesses and large, multinational corporations, we have the experience to design creative and practical solutions to mitigate taxes in complex business transactions.

 Expertise in the Field

 Many of us have a background in general corporate and tax matters and also concentrate in one or more particular areas of tax law, including corporate, real estate transactions, partnerships and limited liability companies, state and local, exempt organizations, banking, international and individual taxation and estate planning.

 We are actively involved in activities of the tax section of the American Bar Association and State Bar of Texas and regularly publish articles and speak on topics covering federal, state, and international tax issues.
 Many of us hold advanced degrees in tax or accounting.
 Others are Certified Public Accountants.
 Many of us have worked for the government as attorneys for the U.S. Department of Justice or the Internal Revenue Service in Washington, D.C.
 Several of us teach undergraduate and post-graduate tax courses as adjunct faculty at SMU and the University of Houston.
 In addition, one of us has served as president of the Texas Society of CPAs and has served on the AICPA’s national tax executive committee.

 Our goal is to lead clients efficiently and professionally through the ever-changing maze of tax issues and ensure that existing or contemplated financial affairs of clients are structured in a practical and cost-effective manner that achieves business or personal objectives with minimal exposure to tax.